A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 1. Parmigiano-Reggiano and Barolo

-• Parmigiano-Reggiano, known for its nutty and salty flavor, pairs well with Barolo.
-The tannins in Barolo harmonize with the cheese's dry, crystalline texture, enhancing its deep flavors without overpowering them.
+Parmigiano-Reggiano, known for its nutty and salty flavor, pairs well with Barolo.
+Barolo's tannins harmonize with the cheese's dry, crystalline texture, enhancing its deep flavors without overpowering them.

 2. Gorgonzola and Moscato d'Asti

-• The bold, tangy flavors of Gorgonzola find a sweet counterpart in Moscato d'Asti.
-The light sparkle and sweetness of Moscato d’Asti contrast the intense flavors of this blue cheese.
+The bold, tangy flavors of Gorgonzola find a sweet counterpart in Moscato d'Asti.
+The light sparkle and sweetness of Moscato d’Asti contrast with the intense flavors of this blue cheese.

 3. Mozzarella di Bufala and Fiano

-• Mozzarella di Bufala, with its soft texture and mild taste, works beautifully with Fiano, a white wine from Campania.
-The wine's notes of herbs and citrus highlight the cheese's fresh, milky qualities.
+Mozzarella di Bufala, with its soft texture and mild taste, works beautifully with Fiano, a white wine from Campania.
+The wine's herbs and citrus notes highlight the cheese's fresh, milky qualities.

 Spanish Cheese and Wine Pairings